dehboris/docs-3/source/docs/pages.md

 }
 ```

-> Action-specific role authorization is coming soon.
-For more information, please see our [Development Roadmap](/docs/roadmap).

 ## Customization {#customization}

 Filament will automatically generate a title, navigation label and URL (slug) for your page based on its name.
 You may override it using static properties of your page class: